reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 09:00-11:30 (UK), 10:00-12:30 (Europe), 05:00-07:30 (US East coast), 18:00-20:30 (Australia East coast):

 - General introduction to the meeting and how it will work
-- Science talk to be confirmed
+- Wiebke Lohstroh: Introduction to the DAPHNE project
 - The AGM.
 Explanation of ORSO organisation and election of 4 chairs (1 from each working group)
 - A presentation of the ORSOPY file format.
 We will be voting on the release of this as the first major output from ORSO